Virgil von Graben: Controversy over the County of Gorizia

+In imperial Service

 After the death of Count Leonhard on 12 April 1500 and the Gorizia inheritance in favor of the Habsburgs, the Venetians saw their failure solely in the actions of the lords Virgil and Lukas von Graben.
 After the successful conversion of the Gorizia county into the Habsburg Empire, Virgil von Graben was modestly rewarded, measured against his immense merit.
 However, von Graben continued to act as governor and captain of Lienz and East Tyrol as well as captain of Gorizia; meanwhile he also lived in Bruck Castle for a short time.
 Furthermore, after 1500, von Graben was also cited as the burgrave of Lienz.